CSE237SP2021/project-a/README.txt

     * A user should be able to sort the recipes by ingredients in the fridge

 * Is there anything that you implemented but doesn't currently work?
     * The the recipe section of the UI is still under development.
 Right now, the user can access these tabs, but the recipe objects have not yet been created.
+We have created the recipe tests first (based on feedback from Iteration #1)

 * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
     * ./run.sh